masadler20/PROJECT-13/README.md

  - 74.165.60.210

-Machines within the network can only be accessed by the Jump-Box fromt he following IP address:
+Machines within the network can only be accessed by the Jump-Box from the following IP address:

 -  13.92.230.36